juhp/hkgr/README.md

 You commit changes to your package and push them to check CI results.

+### tagdist

 If all is good, time for a candidate release:

 ```
 $ hkgr tagdist